William Petow: Early life

 Though his parentage was long unknown, it is now established that he was the son of Edward Peyto of Chesterton, Warwickshire, and Goditha, daughter of Sir Thomas Throckmorton of Coughton.
-He was educated under the guidance from the Grey Friars and took his degree of B. A. at the University of Oxford; but he was incorporated in the University of Cambridge, 1502–1503, and became M.A. there in 1505.
-He was elected fellow of Queens' College, Cambridge in 1506, and on 14 June 1510, was incorporated M. A. at Oxford.
+He was educated under the guidance of the Grey Friars, that is the Franciscans and took his degree of B.A. at the University of Oxford; he was incorporated in the University of Cambridge, 1502–1503, and became M.A. there in 1505.
+In 1506 he was elected fellow of Queens' College, Cambridge, and on 14 June 1510, was incorporated M.A. at Oxford.

 Entering the Observant branch of the Franciscan Order, he became known for his holiness of life, and was appointed confessor to Henry VIII's daughter Mary.
-Later on he was elected Provincial of England and held that office when in 1532 he denounced the King's divorce in his presence; R. W. Chambers wrote that Peyto did not fall afoul of the statutes against prophesying evil to the king when he warned Henry of possible consequences in the future (having dogs lick his blood, as they had Ahab's, after death.), because he spoke conditionally of this happening if the king were to behave like Ahab.
+Later on he was elected Provincial of England and was the holder of that office when in 1532 he denounced Henry's divorce in the King's presence; R. W. Chambers wrote that Peyto did not fall afoul of the statutes against prophesying evil to the king when he warned Henry of possible consequences in the future (having dogs lick his blood, as they had Ahab's, after death.), because he spoke conditionally of this happening if the king were to behave like Ahab.
 He was imprisoned till the end of that year, after which he went abroad and spent many years at Antwerp and elsewhere in the Low Countries, being active on behalf of all Catholic interests.